 Benefits to the Department

 Savings on salary and benefits: Part time employment is extremely desirable for many employees who have other pressing life responsibilities such as parenting or pursuing higher education.
 It is also a benefit to managers with limited budgets.
 Part time employees can be highly productive, as their work time is limited, focused and generally uninterrupted by breaks.
 Many managers find that an employee at 80% time is every bit as productive as a full time employee.
 For many companies, benefits for part time employees are also less expensive.
-At the University, although benefits are provided to employees working as few as 20 hours, the employee contribution to those benefits is higher than that for a full time employee, thereby relieving the unit of part of the cost of benefits as well as salary of an FTE.
+At U-M, although some benefits may be provided to part time employees, the employee contribution to those benefits is higher than that for a full time employee, thereby relieving the unit of part of the cost of benefits, as well as the salary of an FTE.

 Savings on office space and equipment: Telecommuting, or working from an alternative space such as home or other workspace, can save costs on office space, furnishings, utilities and computer equipment when deployed on a regular basis.
 Some small companies do not maintain regular office space at all, but use home offices or public meeting spaces to pull together employees for face to face meetings.
 Large companies such as Chase/Manhattan, Sun Microsystems and many others have saved millions of dollars by implementing off site work for large numbers of employees.
 This strategy can be very useful to the University if implemented on a large scale for workers whose primary activity is computer based.
 It can be useful for smaller units, especially those whose primary funding is grant income, who are responsible for contributing to the cost of space and equipment used on site.
 This strategy also decreases pressure on needs for parking on campus, and contributes to a healthier environment for the community by decreasing the number of people commuting long distances to work.